-1.0.
-Admission and Registration of Students on to Taught Programmes
+1.0 Admission and Registration of Students on to Taught Programmes

-- 1.1.
-In order to be considered for an award of the College students must be admitted by the College and must register and enrol for a programme of study offered by the College. - 1.2.
-All decisions on admission will be taken in accordance with the College's Admissions Policy (see also regulation 2.0, Accredited Prior Learning). - 1.3.
-A student may not register concurrently for more than one programme of study at the College or register as a student of the College while registered on, or re-sitting examinations for, another programme at any other university or Higher Education institution unless their current programme of study is completed by the end of December in the academic year that they start the other programme. - 1.4.
-No student who is registered as a student on a University of London Worldwide programme may be registered concurrently as a student of a programme covered by these regulations.
+- 1.1 In order to be considered for an award of the College students must be admitted by the College and must register and enrol for a programme of study offered by the College. - 1.2 All decisions on admission will be taken in accordance with the College's Admissions Policy (see also regulation 2.0, Accredited Prior Learning). - 1.3 A student may not register concurrently for more than one programme of study at the College or register as a student of the College while registered on, or re-sitting examinations for, another programme at any other university or Higher Education institution unless their current programme of study is completed by the end of December in the academic year that they start the other programme. - 1.4 No student who is registered as a student on a University of London Worldwide programme may be registered concurrently as a student of a programme covered by these regulations.

-2.0.
-Accredited Prior Learning (APL)1
+2.0 Accredited Prior Learning (APL)

 - 2.1.
+No student who is registered as a student on a University of London Worldwide programme may be registered concurrently as a student of a programme covered by these regulations. - 2.2.
 The College may at its discretion recognise for academic purposes prior certified or experiential learning.
-This recognition will give the learning a credit value and permit it to be counted towards the total number of credits required for an award. - 2.2.
-Decisions regarding the accreditation of prior learning are a matter of academic judgement, with the main consideration being whether the prior learning is broadly equivalent to the learning that would otherwise have been assessed during a module. - 2.3.
-Credit may be awarded for accredited prior learning (APL) for one or several modules2.
-Students who are joining the programme part way through will need to be awarded credits of accredited prior learning to ensure that the period of study they have missed is accounted for in terms of credit3.
+This recognition will give the learning a credit value and permit it to be counted towards the total number of credits required for an award.
+Decisions regarding the accreditation of prior learning are a matter of academic judgement, with the main consideration being whether the prior learning is broadly equivalent to the learning that would otherwise have been assessed during a module.

-1 See also the College Policy for the Accreditation of Prior Learning.
+&lt;sup>1 See also the College Policy for the Accreditation of Prior Learning.